cakemanager/docs/docs/Tutorials-And-Examples/Quick-Start.md

 Creating the tables
 --------------------
 Schema's we know from CakePHP 2.x are not supported anymore.
 But we got the migrations-plugin from [CakePHP](https://github.com/cakephp/migrations).

-Run the following command in your shell:
+Run the following command in your shell to automatically generate the `users`- `roles`- and `metas`-table:

     $ bin/cake migrations migrate -p CakeManager